Devil's Rock: History

 Devil's Rock exists within the territories of the Anishinaabe nation, a First Nations civilization.
 According to an 1879 account by a European trader using the pseudonym Sha-Ka-Nash, the cliffs were originally known as "Manidoo-Wabikong" (English: "Manitou rock") and were a sacred place where offerings of tobacco were made.
 Some sites in the region that were once named for the Manitou were renamed by missionaries to reference the Devil in an effort to Christianize Indigenous communities by framing their deities as evil spirits.
 Manidoo-Wabikong was one such site, and thus became known as "Devil's Rock".
 Following European colonization the region became part of British North America before Canadian Confederation occurred in 1867, when it was integrated into the province of Ontario.

-In the early 1900s, Dr. Robert Bell of the Geological Survey of Canada claimed that there must be deposits of silver at Devil's Rock but was unable to find any himself.
+In the early 1900s, Robert Bell of the Geological Survey of Canada claimed that there must be deposits of silver at Devil's Rock but was unable to find any himself.
 When the Cobalt silver rush picked up in nearby Cobalt, Ontario, nationally acclaimed lacrosse player Matthew Murphy discovered the first silver deposits at Devil's Rock and lay claim to them, as well as two others.
 Murphy moved to Haileybury from his hometown of Cornwall, Ontario and from 1903 to 1912 employed miners to exploit a number of veins along the cliffs.
 As the veins were readily accessible from the water, Murphy opted not to build mine shafts from the cliff tops down and instead decided to have the miners transport their finds from the cliffs to the shore using drifts, with tunnels being dug into the cliffs to reach the lodes located below the shoreline.
 Ottawa resident Jackson Booth managed the Devil's Rock mines.
 Murphy's mines left behind tunnels that can still be entered today.
 Proceeds from the mines made Matt Murphy wealthy, and he invested some of his wealth into local sports venues including ice rinks.